berlinplan/berlinplan.github.io/readme.md

 > <sub> 1.2% of U.S. adult men and 0.3% to 0.7% of U.S. adult women are considered to have clinically significant levels of **psychopathic** traits (175) (44)15% of Prisoners are Psychopaths (45) 21% of CEO`s are Psychopath’s (46) Many of US Presidents were Psychopaths (47) Aristotle warned us more than two millennia ago, democracies are best environment and milieu for psychopaths to develop.
 (49) During the past fifty years, psychopaths have gained almost absolute control of all the branches of government (173) </sub>

 > <sub> 84.3 million Germans ~505000 male and 210000 female have Psychopathic profiles, as 15% of prisoners but 21% of CEO’s are Psychopaths, it is considered that there is a big number of successful Psychopaths in big Companies Leadership level and politics (177) </sub>

-#### Do psychopathic systems contribute to the development of sociopathic behavior?

-> <sub> Psychopaths are born while sociopaths are created by life experiences.
-Sociopaths have learned their behavior and are capable of feeling emotions but usually don’t control them.
-Psychopaths, on the other hand, suffer from a genetic effect (50,51) </sub>

 #### Is it possible to create systems without hierarchies since we can’t identify psychopaths?